Charlie Whitehurst: Professional career

-San Diego Chargers
+San Diego Chargers (first stint)

-Whitehurst was drafted by the San Diego Chargers in the third round (81st overall) of the 2006 NFL Draft.
+Whitehurst was drafted by the San Diego Chargers in the third round (81st overall) of the 2006 NFL draft.
 He played in two regular season games as the third-stringer to Billy Volek and starter Philip Rivers.

 His first career appearance was in Week 2 against the Tennessee Titans in 2006.
 Whitehurst rushed once for 14 yards and a touchdown in a 40–7 win.
 His second appearance came in Week 5 at San Francisco, which also resulted in a win, 48–19.
 He had one rush for a one-yard loss.
 He entered two more games but did not record a stat, Week 8 against the Cleveland Browns (a 32–25 win) and Week 12 in a 24–21 win against the Buffalo Bills.
 From 2007 to 2009, he did not enter another NFL game.